Rhode Island School Choice Roadmap

 Rhode Island Traditional Public Schools

 Most Rhode Island families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
-Rhode Island spends, on average, $16,857 per public school pupil each year.
+Rhode Island spends, on average, $18,366 per public school pupil each year.
+In Rhode Island, 79.4% of all K-12 students are enrolled in traditional public schools.

 In Rhode Island, the state allows each district to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 Rhode Island parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
 In some cases, the state provides transportation for students who attend a school outside their city or town.